 Advancement to Candidacy

-Upon successful completion of all coursework and the comprehensive portfolio assessment, students are advanced to candidacy and enroll in EDUC 998 Doctoral Dissertation Proposal.
-Students enrolled in the Kinesiology Concentration enroll in KINE 998 Doctoral Dissertation Proposal.
+Upon successful completion of all coursework and the comprehensive portfolio assessment, students are advanced to candidacy and enroll in EDUC 998 Doctoral Dissertation Proposal

 Dissertation

-Once enrolled in EDUC 998 Doctoral Dissertation Proposal or KINE 998 Doctoral Dissertation Proposal, students must maintain continuous registration in at least 1 credit; once enrolled in EDUC 999 Doctoral Dissertation Research or KINE 999 Doctoral Dissertation Research, students must follow the university continuous registration policy as specified in AP.6.10.6 Dissertation Registration.
+Once enrolled in EDUC 998, students must maintain continuous registration in at least 1 credit.
+Once a student has successfully defended the proposal, they will enroll in EDUC 999 Doctoral Dissertation Research, and must follow the university continuous registration policy as specified in AP.6.10.6 Dissertation Registration.

 Minimum 12 credits of12